khchoi0/khchoi0/README.md

 ### Hi there, I am Ka Hou CHOI. 👋

-Keen on digging into the logic behind things, would feel satisfied when projects finishes thoroughly.
-My ambition is trying to be the team member who builds tools for the society and at the same time avoiding potential risks brought by the tools I would have built.
+I am keen on digging into the logic behind things and can learn quickly.
+I wish to be in a team that builds tools for the betterment of the community.
+Meanwhile, try to prevent potential abuse of any frameworks implemented.

 「止於至善」
 “In Pursuit of Excellence”